-The rules about how someone’s capital and savings (including their home) may be assessed if they need care are complicated and are set out in more detail in the article Care home funding; who pays if your parent needs to go a care home? elsewhere in this section.
+The rules about how someone’s capital and savings (including their home) may be assessed if they need care are complicated.
+I’ve written about them in more detail in the article Care home funding; who pays if your parent needs to go a care home? but I’ve also summarised them here.

 In basic terms, your home won’t be taken into account if:

 - Your husband/wife/civil partner or partner lives there.
 There are other exceptions as well, such as if you share the home with some aged over 60 or below 16 or someone of any age who is disabled.